Pingid/shears/README.md

 )
 ```

 Often it is the case you want to follow relative links on a website where our connection would need to know the current hostname.
-"Shears" provide a mechanism for passing context we just need to change our connection implementation.
+The "Shear" provides a mechanism for passing context we just need to change the connection implementation.

 ```typescript
 const connection = connect(